crashoverride777/swifty-ads/README.md

 If you have multiple apps and do not want to copy the file into each project I would create a folder on your Mac, called something like SharedFiles.
 Than drag the SwiftyAds.swift file into this folder.
 Than drag the SwiftyAds.swift file from this folder into your project, making sure that "copy if needed" is not selected.
 This way its easier to update the files and to share them between projects.
 Just make sure you do not move or rename this shared folder otherwise you will have to relink the file again.

+# How to use

-- Step 4: Setup up the helper as soon as your app launches e.g AppDelegate or 1st ViewController.
+- Setup up the helper with your AdUnitIDs as soon as your app launches e.g AppDelegate or 1st ViewController.

 ```swift
 SwiftyAds.shared.setup(